prasadshingne/CarND-LaneLines-P1/writeup_PrasadShingne.md

 1. Currently the left and right lines appear jittery.
 This could be smoothed by averaging over multiple frames.
 Care must be taken to not smear out detail in doing so.

-2. Canny may misidentify lane lines due to large intensity changes present in other locations in the image than the lane.
+2. Canny may mis-identify lane lines due to large intensity changes present in other locations in the image than the lane itself.